piyushsachdeva/10weeksofcloudops/Week8/README.md

 ## Conclusion

 Serverless Functions are a powerful tool for building serverless APIs.
-By following the steps in this challenge, you can learn how to build your own serverless API with AWS, Azure or GCP.
+Following this challenge's steps, you can learn how to build your serverless API with AWS, Azure, or GCP.